Long-stay, relocation and monthly budget guide

 For 2026, a practical grocery budget for one adult is often around €220 to €350 per month.
 A couple can often plan around €400 to €650, while a family can move from €650 to €1,000 depending on children, diet, wine, snacks, imported items and how much is bought in small central shops rather than larger supermarkets.

-Eating out is useful in Faro because small local meals can still be reasonable.
-A simple restaurant meal is often around €12, and a mid-range three-course meal for two is often around €40.
-Tourist-facing waterfront or peak-season places can go higher, so the comparison should be made between ordinary daily restaurants and holiday restaurants, not only between cities.
+Eating out is useful in Faro because simple local meals can still be reasonable.
+A basic restaurant meal is often around €12, and a mid-range meal for two is often around €40 to €55.
+The important comparison is between ordinary neighbourhood restaurants and holiday restaurants.
+Waterfront, old-town and peak-season places can be pleasant, but they are not the right measure for daily living costs.

 Daily spending is manageable when food, cafés, small services and restaurants are treated as a monthly pattern, not isolated prices.